 - Parmesan cheese optional

 - In a large soup pot over medium heat, heat the olive oil.
-Add the carrots and the garlic until the carrots and celery are soft, and the onions are translucent, about 5 to 7 minutes.
+Add the carrots, celery, onion, and the garlic.
+Sauté until the carrots and celery are soft, and the onions are translucent, about 5 to 7 minutes.
 (Read here about how to make this recipe in the slow cooker.)

-- Add the sausage to the pan, and break up into bit size pieces.
+- Add the sausage to the pan, and break it up.
 Continue cooking until no longer pink.
 Drain any excess grease from the pan.

 - Add the tomatoes and the chicken stock.
 Bring to a boil and then add the tortellini.
 Cook, at a boil, for the length of time indicated on the tortellini package.28 ounces crushed tomatoes, 4 cups chicken stock

 - Serve with parmesan cheese and enjoy.

 did you make this

 The recipe above the tortellini soup could you add evaporated milk to make it creamy [email protected].